727 Total complaints

 Crash: No Fire: No 150,000

-Dec 2025 ENGINE,FUEL/PROPULSION SYSTEM Car stalled while driving and needed to be towed to dealership.
+Dec 2025 ENGINE Car stalled while driving and needed to be towed to dealership.
 Dealership confirmed that there was coolant intrusion into the engine that clogged the fuel injector causing the car to stall while driving.
 Dealership informed us that car will need a new engine and transmission because of the coolant intrusion.
 The car stalled while driving and could have led to an accident or loss of life depending on where the car stalled and when.
 This coolant intrusion has been confirmed by the dealership and shown to us via video they took.
 The vehicle has only been inspected by the dealership and we called Toyota corp to have then review this as a safety issue.
 They informed us the call stalling was not a safety issue.
 UNKNOWN on confirmed symptoms prior.

 Incident: Dec 2025